damnanuj/quantum-space/notifications.md

 # Notifications API Documentation
 ===============================

-This document provides details on the available endpoints for managing notifications within the QuantumsSpace platform.
+This document provides details on the available endpoints for managing notifications within the Quantum-Space platform.
 Users can fetch notifications and delete individual or all notifications.
 Each route is protected by an authentication middleware that verifies the JWT token stored in cookies.

 ----------------------------------------------------------